David A. Johnston: Scientific

-Johnston was commemorated by both his fellow scientists and by the government.
+Johnston was commemorated both by his fellow scientists and by the government.
 Known for his diligent and particular nature, he was called "an exemplary scientist" by a USGS dedication paper, which also described him as "unaffectedly genuine, with an infectious curiosity and enthusiasm".
 He was quick to "dissipate cynicism" and believed that "careful evaluation and interpretation" was the best approach to his work.
 An obituary notice for Johnston stated that at the time of his death he had been "among the leading young volcanologists in the world" and that his "enthusiasm and warmth" would be "missed at least as much as his scientific strength".
 Following the eruption, Harry Glicken and other geologists at the USGS dedicated their work to Johnston.

 Because Johnston was believed to be safe at the Coldwater II observation post, the fact that he died shocked his friends and co-workers alike.
 However, most of his colleagues and family asserted that Johnston died "doing what he wanted to do."
 His mother stated in an interview shortly after the eruption, "Not many people get to do what they really want to do in this world, but our son did. ...
 He would tell us he may never get rich but he was doing what he wanted.
 He wanted to be near if the eruption came.
 In a phone call on Mother's Day, he told us it's a sight very few geologists get to see."
 Dr. Stephen Malone agreed that Johnston died doing what he loved, and stated that he "was very good at his work".

 Johnston's role in the study of the volcano in the weeks leading up to the eruption was acknowledged in 1981 in a chronology of the eruption, published as part of the USGS report titled 'The 1980 Eruptions of Mount St. Helens, Washington':

 Among the many contributors of data, none was more essential to the systematic reconstruction of the events of 1980 at Mount St. Helens than David Johnston, to whose memory this report is dedicated.
 Dave, who was present through all of the activity up to the climactic eruption and who lost his life in that eruption, provided far more than data.
 His insights and his thoroughly scientific attitude were crucial to the entire effort; they still serve as a model for us all.